BorisUndead/vpx-standalone-alp4k/external/vpx-whoanellie/README.md

 ## Instructions

-- Copy the contents of this repo folder to your USB drive
+- Copy this repo folder into the "external" folder on your USB drive
 - Add your personalized launcher.elf and rename it to vpx-whoanellie.elf
-- Download the table and directb2s versions listed above, extract and copy them into this folder
+- Download the table and directb2s versions listed above, extract them, and copy them into this folder
 - Make sure (.vpx), (.directb2s), and (.ini) files are all named the same